 Thankful Branches by Kristin at My Uncommon Slice of Suburbia

 Update: See that post here.

-Making any ornaments of your own?
+Have any DIY Christmas ornaments of your own planned?
 I’d love to know what you’re up to!